sandhawke/csig-import-meedancheck/README.md

 **Step 1**.
 [Install Node.JS](https://nodejs.org/en/)

 **Step 2**.
 (Optional, but good if you're going to run this more than once.
-This step is optional because the "npx" command does a temporary auto-install.)
+This step is optional because the "npx" command below does a temporary auto-install if the package isn't already installed.)

 ```terminal
 $ npm install -g csig-import-meedancheck